System Requirements

 100 GB or more on solid-state drive required for Aerial Photogrammetry, Mobile Mapping, and Scanning modules.

-The recommended SSD overall hard drive capacity is 500GB or more for Aerial Photogrammetry, Mobile Mapping, and Scanning modules.
+The recommended SSD overall hard drive capacity is 2 TB or more for Aerial Photogrammetry and Scanning modules.

 Monitor: